diem/diem/specifications/common/data_structures.md

 Fields:

 * `ledger_info` contains the ledger state at a given transaction version
-* `signatures` is a sorted map by account addresses that map to ed25519 signatures over the LCS hash value of `ledger_info`.
+* `signatures` is a sorted map by account addresses that map to ed25519 signatures over the BCS hash value of `ledger_info`.
 The signatures must have >2f voting power from validator accounts in order to be considered committed by the consensus specification.

 ### ContractEvent